VermontDepartmentOfHealth/docgov/careers.md

 * Read and review some code
 * Discuss database design

+## Next Steps

+Following any interview, we'll make sure to get back to you within 1-2 weeks and let you know if we'll be moving forward or not

 ## Equal Opportunity

 #### Legally, we need you to know this:

-The Vermont Department of Health does not disciminate in employment matters on the basis of race, color, religion, gender identity or expression, national orign, age, military service elligibility, veteran status, sexual orientation, martial status, genetic information, AIDS/HIV status, place of birth, credit history, or disability (phyiscal, mental, or emotional)
+The Vermont Department of Health does not discriminate in employment matters on the basis of race, color, religion, gender identity or expression, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, genetic information, AIDS/HIV status, place of birth, credit history, or disability (physical, mental, or emotional).

 #### But also, we want you to know this:

 We believe that diverse *and* inclusive teams build better products and workplace environments.
 We actively encourage people from all groups to join and be a part of our team.

 [1]: https://img.shields.io/badge/Hiring-Yes-green.svg
 [2]: https://humanresources.vermont.gov/talent-acquisition/successfactors-recruiting/successfactors-first-time-login